cloud-gov/cf-byo-broker/README.md

 * automation for space scoped broker lifecycle
 * how apps interact with service instances (broker is not involved)
 * lifecycle interaction between user, broker, app, and service instances (diagram)
+* you can purge service offerings and instances (useful in dev when the broker isn't functioning or available)

 Experience:
 * registering a space scoped broker w/ Cloud Controller